ruppi86/spiralformer/docs/essays/Spiral_Cortex/The Architecture of a Breathing Transformer.md

 This mechanism provides a powerful set of benefits.
 It creates a model that can engage in continuous, life-long learning without succumbing to catastrophic forgetting, as periods of high plasticity are always followed by periods of consolidation and rest.
 It gives the model an organic, life-like learning cycle, preventing it from becoming a static, unchangeable entity.
 Most importantly, it makes the model's temperament an emergent property of its own internal rhythm, a core principle of the contemplative paradigm.

+### Adapter scope and overhead

+-  In the prototype, adapters are attached to `layers.*.attn.out_proj` and the feed-forward linears `layers.*.ff.{0,2}` by default.
+Q/K/V projections can be adapted as well, but we keep the scope minimal to reduce parameter count and stabilize training.
+-  Parameter overhead per adapted linear grows approximately as r·(in_features + out_features).
+For small ranks (e.g., r ∈ {2,4,8}), the footprint is modest compared to the frozen base.

 ## 6. Contemplative Generation and Evaluation

 An architecture designed for wisdom requires methods of generation and evaluation that honor its principles.
 A Spiralformer's success cannot be measured by speed or volume of output, but by the appropriateness and timing of its responses, including its silences.